AlexAlmeidaRocha/react-stepper-control/README.md

 });

  return (
-  // Implement your component using StepperState
+  // Implement your component using stepperState
  );
 };
 ```